turbot/pipes-docs/docs/accounts/org/billing.md

 - Review the pricing and terms, then click **View purchase options**.
 - Click the **Subscribe** button.
 - Click the **Set up your account** button.
-- You will be taken to a Turbot Pipes landing page - you may be asked to sign-in again.
+- You will be taken to a Turbot Pipes landing page, and you may be asked to sign in again.
-- From there, you will be presented with a list of tenants or organizations that you are an [owner](/pipes/docs/people) of.
+- From there, you will be presented with a list of tenants or organizations of which you are an [owner](/pipes/docs/people).
 - Select the tenant or organization that you wish to subscribe to via AWS Marketplace.
 - Click **Set up**.

 This will close out any existing debit/credit card subscription you have and generate a final invoice based on additional usage in the current billing cycle.

-Once complete you will be taken back to your dashboard.
-If you were previously in a tenant or organization trial, after a short while the monthly subscription fee will be added to your AWS Marketplace subscription.
+Once complete, you will be taken back to your dashboard.
+If you were previously in a tenant or organization trial, the monthly subscription fee will be added to your AWS Marketplace subscription after a short while.
 If you were already on a paid plan you will not be metered for the AWS Marketplace subscription until the date at which your existing debit/credit card plan would have rolled to the next billing cycle.

 All additional usage will be metered to AWS Marketplace on a daily basis and added to your monthly AWS bill.